Evaluation Methodologies in Software Protection Research: Measurements

-A first observation from Table~\ref{tab:measurements} is that costs are more frequently measured than protection strengths.
-This is particularly the case in obfuscation goodware papers, where cost measurements (80\%~$\hat{=}$~196/246) are reported twice as often as potency measurements (39\%~$\hat{=}$~96/246), the most popular measured aspect of strength.
+\bemph{A first observation is that the costs of applying SPs are much more frequently measured than their strengths.} This is particularly the case in obfuscation goodware papers, where cost measurements (79\%~$\hat{=}$~197/248) are reported twice as often as potency measurements (39\%~$\hat{=}$~97/248), the most popular measured aspect of strength.
 The vast majority of the cost measurements focus on static program size and execution time, which is not unexpected.

-Interestingly, however, 20\% of the obfuscation goodware papers even fail to report the costs of the protections they discuss.
-This lack of cost evaluation is unfortunately not limited to lower-rated publication venues: also in A*/A obfuscation goodware papers, we observed that 18\% of the papers that do feature protection implementations lack cost measurements.
+\bemph{Still, the other 21\% of the obfuscation goodware papers fail to report the costs of the protections they discuss.} This lack of cost evaluation is unfortunately not limited to lower-rated publication venues: also in A*/A obfuscation goodware papers, we observed that (20\%~$\hat{=}$~8/41) of the papers that do feature protection implementations lack cost measurements.

-Of the SP strength measurements, stealth is clearly the least frequently evaluated (15\%~$\hat{=}$~74/496).
+Of the SP strength measurements, stealth is clearly the least frequently evaluated (15\%~$\hat{=}$~73/495).

-In the deobfuscation/analysis types of papers, the balance between potency and resilience measurements matches the balances that can be observed in~\Cref{fig:venn} for goodware and malware papers: for both type of papers, analysis papers typically measure potency, while deobfuscation papers typically measure resilience.
+In the deobfuscation/analysis types of papers, the balance between potency and resilience measurements matches the balances that can be observed in \cref{fig:venn} for goodware and malware papers: analysis papers typically measure potency, while deobfuscation papers measure resilience.

-In obfuscation papers, potency is measured much more often than resilience.
-For obfuscation malware papers, this is to be expected, as malware obfuscation aims by and large at preventing detection, not at preventing deobfuscation.
-For goodware obfuscation papers, the fact that potency measurements (39\%~$\hat{=}$~96/246) are more than twice as popular than resilience measurements (16\%~$\hat{=}$~40/246) is in line with our earlier observations (see Section~\ref{sec:top_level_categories} and Section~\ref{sec:used_tools}) that few researchers study how attackers might adapt their strategies to the SPs they propose.
-Among researchers that publish in A*/A venues, this appears not to be the case, however: 34\%~$\hat{=}$~17/50 A*/A of the goodware obfuscation papers presents potency measurements, while only slight less 30\%~$\hat{=}$~15/50 present resilience measurements.
-Only 10\%~$\hat{=}$~5/50 present both.
-These are still pretty low percentages, as will be confirmed in the next section.
+\bemph{In obfuscation papers, potency is measured much more often than resilience.} For obfuscation malware papers, this is to be expected, as malware obfuscation aims by and large at preventing detection, not at preventing deobfuscation.
+For goodware obfuscation papers, the fact that potency measurements (39\%~$\hat{=}$~97/248) are more than twice as popular than resilience measurements (16\%~$\hat{=}$~40/248) is in line with our earlier observations (see \cref{sec:top_level_categories,sec:used_tools}) that few researchers study how attackers might adapt their strategies to the SPs they propose.
+Among researchers that publish in A*/A venues, this appears not to be the case, however: 37\%~$\hat{=}$~18/49 A*/A of the goodware obfuscation papers present potency measurements, while only slightly less (33\%~$\hat{=}$~16/49) present resilience measurements.
+Only 10\%~$\hat{=}$~5/49 present both.